reframejs/reframe/readme.md

 **Learn Once, Write Any App** -
-Instead of learning several frameworks, learn Reframe to be able to implement any app.
+Instead of learning several frameworks, learn Reframe to be able to implement all kinds of apps.
 For example,
 you can use Reframe
 to implement a static site with Vue.js but